YaoWang199808/YaoWang199808.github.io/_pages/about.md

 ---

 # 🧐 About Me
-Hi, I am a third-year master student with the Soft Engineering Institute, [East China Noraml University](https://english.ecnu.edu.cn/), under the supervision of [Prof. Zhili Chen](https://faculty.ecnu.edu.cn/_s43/czl2/main.psp).
+Hi1, I am a third-year master student with the Soft Engineering Institute, [East China Noraml University](https://english.ecnu.edu.cn/), under the supervision of [Prof. Zhili Chen](https://faculty.ecnu.edu.cn/_s43/czl2/main.psp).
 I will be starting as a Ph.D. student at the Department of Computer Science of the [Stevens Institute of Technology](https://www.stevens.edu/) in 2024 Fall, advised by [Prof. Wendy Hui Wang](https://sites.google.com/view/wendy-wang/home).

 [//]: # (From March 2023 to November 2023, I worked as a Research Assistant at the [ASTAPLE lab]&#40;https://www.astaple.com/&#41; of Hong Kong Polytechnic University, under the supervision of [Prof. Haibo Hu]&#40;https://haibohu.org/&#41; and [Dr. Qingqing Ye]&#40;https://www.qingqingye.net/&#41;. )